Ace Cash Price Reaches $0.25 on Exchanges (ACEC)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Ace Cash launched on November 26th, 2021.
+Ace Cash’s genesis date was November 26th, 2021.
 Ace Cash’s total supply is 500,000,000 tokens and its circulating supply is 200,000,000 tokens.
+The official website for Ace Cash is acecapital.io.
 Ace Cash’s official Twitter account is @acecapuk and its Facebook page is accessible here.
-The official website for Ace Cash is acecapital.io.

 It is usually not currently possible to purchase alternative cryptocurrencies such as Ace Cash directly using U.S. dollars.
-Investors seeking to acquire Ace Cash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ace Cash using one of the aforementioned exchanges.
+Investors seeking to acquire Ace Cash should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ace Cash using one of the exchanges listed above.

 Receive News & Updates for Ace Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ace Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.